NSW Control Guideline for Public Health Units

 Testing for syphilis is recommended when:

-• [In pregnancy, according to local NSW clinical guidelines syphilis testing of all pregnant women is recommended at least twice (serology at the first antenatal visit and again at 28 weeks).
-All pregnant women who have received minimal or no antenatal care, or are at risk of missing an appointment, should be opportunistically screened at the service they present, regardless of gestation].
+• in pregnancy, according to national and local clinical guidelines, The Royal Australian and New Zealand College of Obstetricians and Gynaecologists recommends syphilis testing of all pregnant women at the first antenatal visit and again at 28 weeks in those at high-risk.
+Women at high-risk includes all Aboriginal and Torres Strait Islander women.
 In the jurisdictions affected by an ongoing syphilis outbreak, most antenatal care guidelines for at-risk populations within the outbreak areas recommend syphilis serology screening 5 times around the pregnancy: at the booking visit, again at 28 weeks, at 36 weeks, at delivery, and 6 weeks post-partum.
 Local guidelines exist within those areas that might recommend different or additional times for testing; cross-reference with direction from local authorities is advised.
 In those areas where point of care tests are used, serology confirmation of current infection or stages is recommended.
 Syphilis testing in pregnancy is essential for early detection and treatment of new infections and re-infections.

 Periodic syphilis testing is currently recommended for asymptomatic people in high risk groups, including: